So you took the plunge and decided to launch an interview-based podcast for your brand.

-When you use the 3-part pre-interview framework that I outlined above, you’ll walk into each of your interviews with clarity and focus about the content you’re about to create.
+When you use the three-part pre-interview framework outlined above, you’ll walk into each of your interviews with clarity and focus on the content you’re about to create.

 If you’d like to see the full transcript of one of my pre-interviews for B2B Growth, check it out below.